mod-audio/mod-host/README.md

     midi_map <instance_number> <param_symbol> <midi_channel> <midi_cc> <minimum> <maximum>
         * map a MIDI controller to a control port e.g.: midi_map 0 "gain" 0 7 0.0 1.0
+        a non-standard midi_cc value of 131 (0x83) is used for pitchbend

     midi_unmap <instance_number> <param_symbol>
         * unmap the MIDI controller from a control port